simsam8/idd-solafune/report/report.md

 ### Training process

-Each model is trained for 200 epochs.
-During training we run the model on the validation set every 5 epochs.
+We train each model for 200 epochs, evaluating on the validation set every 5 epochs.
 The final version of the model we keep, is the one that achieves the highest f1 score throughout training.